Environmental migration? An overview of the literature: Meta-Analysis

 \subsection{Meta-Regression tests of publication selection bias}

-Different findings of the same phenomenon can be explained in terms of heterogeneity of studies' features, however, the literature also tends to follow the direction consistent with the theoretical predictions causing the so-called publication bias\footnote{\ The publication bias occurs when (i) researchers, referees, or editors prefer statistically significant results and (ii) it is easier to publish results that are consistent with a given theory.
-However, the consequences of the peer-review process refer more to a general ``publication impact" rather than a ``bias" \citep{cipollina2010reciprocal}.}.
-Meta-regression tests, as the funnel asym-metry test (FAT), allows for an objective assessment of publication bias:
+Different findings of the same phenomenon can be explained in terms of heterogeneity of studies' features, however, the literature also tends to follow the direction consistent with the theoretical predictions causing the so-called publication bias.\footnote{\ The publication bias occurs when (i) researchers, referees, or editors prefer statistically significant results and (ii) it is easier to publish results that are consistent with a given theory.
+However, the consequences of the peer-review process refer more to a general ``publication impact" rather than a ``bias" \citep{cipollina2010reciprocal}.} Meta-regression tests, such as the funnel asymmetry test (FAT), allow for an objective assessment of publication bias:

-Weighted least squares (WLS) corrects the previous equation for heteroskedasticity \citep{stanley2017neither} and it can be obtained dividing by the standard errors:
+Weighted least squares (WLS) corrects the previous equation for heteroskedasticity \citep{stanley2017neither} and it can be obtained by dividing $pcc_i$ by the standard errors:

 Results are used to test for the presence of publication selection ($H_0:\beta_1 = 0$) or a genuine effect beyond publication selection bias ($H_0:\beta_0 = 0$).
-According to the funnel asymmetry–precision estimate test (FAT-PET), in the absence of publication selection the magnitude of the reported effect will vary randomly around the “true” value, $\beta_1$, independently of its standard error \citep{stanley2012meta}.
-The use of the variance $se_i^2$, instead of the standard error, as precision of the estimate gives a better estimate of the size of the genuine effect corrected for publication bias \citep{stanley2014meta}.
-This model is called “precision-effect estimate with standard error” (PEESE) and the WLS version is :
+According to the Funnel Asymmetry and Precision-Effect Tests (FAT-PET), in the absence of publication selection the magnitude of the reported effect will vary randomly around the “true” value, $\beta_1$, independently of its standard error \citep{stanley2012meta}.
+Replacing in eq.(\ref{eq:simple}) the standard error $se_i$ with the variance $se_i^2$, as the precision of the estimate, gives a better estimate of the size of the genuine effect corrected for publication bias \citep{stanley2014meta}.
+This model is called “precision-effect estimate with standard error” (PEESE) and the WLS version is:

+Table \ref{tab:fat_pet} shows results of the FAT-PET using multiple methods for sensitivity analysis and to ensure the robustness of findings.
+To take into account the issue of the dependence of study results, when multiple estimates are collected in the same study, the errors of meta-regressions are corrected with the ``robust with cluster" option, which adjusts the standard errors for intra-study correlation.